Roya1998/holbertonschool-higher_level_programming/python-exceptions/README.md

-This file is created to practice Python Exceptions.
+This folder is created to practice Python Exceptions.